-MS is often referred to as an invisible disease, showing no external signs or symptoms, but causing debilitating symptoms such as vision problems, loss of balance, chronic numbness, fatigue and cognitive issues.
-Patients often feel frustration and fear from not being able to explain their symptoms to others.
+MS is often referred to as an invisible disease, showing no external signs or symptoms, but causing debilitating symptoms.
+Patients often have vision problems, loss of balance, chronic numbness, fatigue and cognitive issues.
+And they often feel frustration and fear at not being able to explain their symptoms to others.

 In addition to this comprehensive care, our patients benefit from the latest leading-edge research into the cause and potential cures for this disease.